 So slow sometimes it is not clear if we are actually moving.

 The hard wins we gain are small, and the future wins will be even harder.
-The organising, the fighting and the resisting is exhausting.
+The organising, the fighting and the resisting are exhausting.
 I feel tired: physically and mentally.

 Sometimes switching off or having critical conversations is a good thing.
 It is an opportunity for self-care and healthy questioning.
 These moments can guide us back to our bright centre.

 Despair is a luxury

 Too much ignoring or questioning leads to inaction.

 Inaction leads to despair and despair is the easy way out.
 Despair is a luxury my white skin, university education and relative financial security can afford: A privilege millions of others can not indulge in.
 Despair gives us permission to give in.